lowlydba/dba-multitool/docs/sp_doc.md

 ## Purpose

+You wouldn't code without comments, so why database without them?

 Databases can be complex, disastrous things.
 Not every database admin, developer, or analyst has the time to learn the ins and outs of a database in order to *just do their work*.
 To make things worse, few products and fewer *free* options exist to help present databases in a human readable format.

-`sp_doc`'s goal is to generate on the fly database documentation in Github Flavor Markdown (GFM).
+`sp_doc`'s goal is to generate on the fly database documentation in markdown.
 This means you now have a free and extensible self-documenting database!
-By building the tool in T-SQL the documenting process can remain simple, secure, and help avoid red tape that third party applications and services often require.
+By building the tool in T-SQL, the documenting process can remain simple, secure, no additional infrastructure, and avoid red tape that third party applications often require.

 It documents: